 Reasons for Choosing to Offer Life Insurance for HIV

 The medical industry has made some major strides in the control of HIV over the past several years.
-Originally when this disease was first discovered in was all doom and gloom.
-The major concern is that the HIV would progress to AIDS.
+Originally when this disease was first discovered it was all doom and gloom.
+The major concern is that HIV would progress to AIDS.
 Which meant the individual was then dealing with a terminal illness.
 There have been changes in the thinking about HIV.
 It is important to understand a little about it.

 Overview of HIV

 HIV is a virus.
 It is one that compromises the body’s immune system.
 It directly targets the T-Cells of the body.
 These cells help protect the body from infections.

 One has to go back close to 100 years when HIV was first discovered in Humans.
 When an increase of the disease was noted in 1981.
 It was originally called Gay-Related Immune Deficiency.
 Based on the assumption that it only affected men that were gay.